Cheapest Multi-Car Insurance Companies: Best 2025 Rates

 MONEYGEEK EXPERT TIP

 Insuring teens and young drivers, especially those under 25, can be expensive.
 Their limited driving experience and statistically higher risk of accidents often result in steeper premiums.
-Including them in your existing policy can significantly increase costs, making it essential to explore options and discounts tailored for this age group.
+Including them in your existing policy can increase costs, making exploring options and discounts tailored for this age group essential.

 Travelers: Best Multi-Car Insurance Overall